c-jaenicke/i3-setup/README.md

     skanlite \
 ```

-You can add the scanner using `sudo brsaneconfig4 -a name=<NAME OF PRINTER> model=<MODEL> nodename=<HOSTNAME OF PRINTER>`.
+Add the scanner using
+`sudo brsaneconfig4 -a name=<NAME OF PRINTER> model=<MODEL> nodename=<HOSTNAME OF PRINTER>`.
 You can try adding the printer automatically using the CUPS web interface.
-Alternatively you can add it manually using the web interface using the address `ipp://<HOSTNAME>/ipp/port1`.
+Alternatively you can add it manually using
+the web interface using the address `ipp://<HOSTNAME>/ipp/port1`.

 This might not work for you because printers are great.

 ### Discover Printers on Network

 To discover printers on your network, for automatic setup:

 1. Install the `avahi` package.
 2. Start the `avahi-daemon.service`.